If you have a trouble with your unit please first check the list of problem below. Then :

 - Check that the silicon are well placed inside the casing.

-If nothing change contact by email the PCB is likely faulty and need to be replaced.
+If nothing change open a ticket the PCB is likely faulty and need to be replaced.